apache/cxf/distribution/src/main/release/samples/jax_rs/spark/README.txt

 Next do:

+1. Simple text processing:

 curl -X POST -H "Accept: text/plain" -H "Content-Type: text/plain" -d "Hello Spark" http://localhost:9000/stream

-Limitations:
+2. PDF processing:

+Open multipart.html located in src/main/resources, locate any PDF file available on the local disk and upload.

-This demo accepts one request at a time due to Spark restricting that only a single streaming context can be active in JVM at a given moment of time.
+Note Spark restricts that only a single streaming context can be active in JVM at a given moment of time.
 This is the error which will be logged if you try to access the demo server concurrently:
 "org.apache.spark.SparkException: Only one SparkContext may be running in this JVM (see SPARK-2243).

 To ignore this error, set spark.driver.allowMultipleContexts = true".

- More flexible demo server will be added in due time.